Azure OpenAI Prompt

 The Snowflake destination schema.
 The special value, [Environment Default], will use the schema defined in the environment.
 Read Database, Schema, and Share DDL to learn more.

 The new Snowflake table to load your prompt output into.
-Will create a new table if none exists.
+Will create a new table if one does not exist.
 Otherwise, will replace any existing table of the same name.

 Create Table Options